On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Experiments

 To evaluate the spatial distribution of proteins, we utilized the enhanced autofluorescence of mucin, a highly glycosylated protein abundant in model respiratory droplets.
 Mucin exhibits high autofluorescence compared to other proteins due to its extensive glycosylation, which can generate fluorescent compounds through sugar oxidation or glycation.
 Evaporation dynamics were monitored using an inverted widefield fluorescence microscope (Leica DMi8) equipped with a CoolLED pE-4000 illumination system and an Orca-Flash 4.0 sCMOS camera (Hamamatsu).
 Images were acquired using a 10×/0.32 HC PL FLUO objective.
 Excitation was performed using a 405 nm LED.
 The microscope was equipped with a quad-band fluorescence filter set (QUA-T), however, only the channel corresponding to excitation at 405 nm and emission collection at 420–480 nm was used in this study.
+This wavelength is the closest to the UV range, where optimal excitation for proteins occurs, that we have available in our microscope.
+Despite not being able to excite the protein fluorescence emission at its optimal wavelength, still enough autofluorescent signal is emitted when illuminating in the UV-blue range and imaging the emission in the blue band \cite{lakowicz2006principles}.
 The exposure time was set to 20 ms per acquisition.
-To prevent excessive heating of the droplet, we capture images every 5 seconds and verify that the evaporation time matches the theoretical predictions described by \citet{seyfert2022stability}.
+To prevent excessive heating of the droplet, we capture images every 5 seconds and verify that the evaporation time matches the theoretical predictions described by \cite{seyfert2022stability}.

 Due to the axisymmetric nature of the protein rim formation, we focus on the radial intensity profile, defined as: